thosgood/this-weeks-finds/markdown/201-250/week207.md

 > black hole.
 This explains how a black hole can form, and then give out
 > the information about what is inside it, while remaining topologically
 > trivial.
 There is no baby universe branching off, as I once thought.
 > The information remains firmly in our universe.
-I\'m sorry to
+I'm sorry to
 > disappoint science fiction fans, but if information is preserved,
 > there is no possibility of using black holes to travel to other
 > universes.
 If you jump into a black hole, your mass-energy will be